 Small businesses create millions of jobs, boosting the U.S. economy.
-However, when a recession hits, like the one in 2008, it can be hard for small companies to recover and bounce back.
+However, when a recession hits, it can be hard for small companies to recover and bounce back.
 All too often, many small businesses simply shut down.
 This article shares four ways to protect your small business during tough times.

 1. Get Capital Quickly